mxsasha/lessobviouschecklist/docs/index.md

 - Not all attendees might be comfortable being recorded or photographed.
 Many conferences offer two different colour lanyards, where a particular color indicates that attendee does not want to be photographed or recorded.
 When you ask people which colour they want at your registration desk, you’re also making everyone else aware of the significance of lanyard colours.
 - Ensure that you’ve obtained permission from all your speakers for recording them.
 Many conferences include this in the call for papers.
 - If you are uploading talk recordings to services like YouTube that allow comments on videos, ensure the comments are moderated or disabled.
 Otherwise, you risk [harassing comments being made](https://2016.djangocon.us/blog/2016/08/31/code-conduct-transparency-report-youtube-comments/), at any time after the conference, when your team is also probably less available.

+## Children

+- Consider offering childcare, to make the event more accessible to parents.
+[PyCon](https://us.pycon.org/2020/childcare/) has done this in the past.
+You could poll whether attendees might be interested, and see if it would be affordable for the parents.
+There can be legal requirements involved.
+- If many of your attendees travel longer distances, the travel costs for a child would still be substantial for the parents, and it would take them extra effort and planning.
+Therefore, another option is to offer to cover costs of childcare at home.
+If most of your attendees are local, this is less of a concern.
+- In general, be explicit about whether children are welcome at your event and in which settings, and which kinds of food you can provide for them.
+- Some attendees may need to breastfeed or pump breastmilk.
+The best is to have a space planned for attendees for this purpose, and document who to make space requests to.
+Ideally, this space would be near the childcare room.
+At a minimum, the space just needs to be clean, private, and have electricity.
+Include access to a refrigerator or mini-fridge if that is an option.
+Most event spaces (or HR departments, if the event is in an office space) are used to handling these sort of inquiries.
+- Be explicit in that the private breastfeeding room is an optional service, and that feeding is allowed wherever and whenever the attendee likes.
+Otherwise attendees may think this is only allowed in private spaces.
+The private space is still needed, as some attendees may be more comfortable in private, and not every child will nurse near noise and traffic.

 ## Footprint